gin-guo/breaking-bias/README.md

 - `old_versions`: Contains previous iterations of the pipeline.
 - `ece324-highest-score.ipynb`: Best performing notebook from the competition.
-- `embeddings.ipynb`: Tests embedding-based approaches for essay generation.
+- `ece324-word-embeddings.ipynb`: Tests embedding-based approaches for essay generation.

 #### `eval_judges/` : Contains **the main evaluation notebooks** for scoring essays using LLM judges.